cocos/cocos-docs/en/publish/publish-oppo-instant-games.md

 - **Supported Minimum Platform Version Number**

   This item is required.
-According to the requirements of OPPO Mini Games, this value must be greater than or equal to **1031** at present.
+According to the suggestions of OPPO Mini Game, this value is currently recommended for **1060**.
+Please refer to the [OPPO Mini Game Instructions](https://cdofs.oppomobile.com/cdo-activity/static/201810/26/quickgame/documentation/games/use.html) for details.

 - **Small Packet Mode**